shoryaconsul/XVir/README.md

   - fastq2fasta.sh          : Bash script to create FASTA files corresponding to input FASTQ files

-- data/                 : Place to store data
+- data/                 : Place to store data.
+Additional documentation can be found in the README included in the _data_ directory.
-- logs/                 : Place where logs will be saved
+- logs/                 : Place where logs and model weights will be saved.
+                          The model weights for the 150bp model have been included.
-- model.py              : GRU Model
+- model.py              : XVir model specification
 - main.py               : Main script
-- trainer.py            : Script for trainer
+- trainer.py            : Script for trainer.
+Invoked whenever training XVir.
 - __init__.py           : Needed for python packaging
 - environment.yml       : Dependencies for environment

+- setup.sh              : Script to set up environment variables
+- visualize_results.py  : Visualize results of chosen model

 - LICENSE
 - README.md
 ```
 ## To Run

+Set up the required environment variables by runing `source setup.sh`.

 ### Inference Only
 To use a trained XVir model for inference, we've included an `inference.py` script